obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 To make it more clear, let's take a look at an example with following 2 steps:

-Step 1: to get all the waveforms, response files and metadata of "BHZ" channels available in "TA" network for the great Tohoku-oki earthquake of magnitude Mw 9.0 you type:
+Step 1: to get all the waveforms, response files and metadata of "BHZ" channels available in "TA" network with station names start with "Z" for the great Tohoku-oki earthquake of magnitude Mw 9.0 you type:

 ::

-    $ ./obspyDMT.py --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.*.*.BHZ' --arc 'N'
+    $ ./obspyDMT.py --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.Z*.*.BHZ' --arc 'N'

-Step 2: to correct the raw waveforms for velocity already stored in the default path ("./obspyDMT-data"):
+Step 2: to correct the raw waveforms for velocity already stored for this example in "./obspyDMT-data/2011-03-01_2012-05-24_8.9_9.9" [the folder names will change based on your request]:

 ::